 It was James' turn to blush furiously.
 Harry laughed hard at what he said next.

-Lily jumped back in mortification, realizing she had just been scrubbing parts of his anatomy that she probably shouldn’t have.
+Lily jumped back in mortification, realizing she had just been scrubbing his lap.
 Harry began to feel weak from laughing so hard and was grateful that he was a void to the real world around him, but he also felt embarrassed for his mother.

 Lily stood there white as a ghost and thankfully she didn't seem to be aware that the few people who were in the shop were pointing and snickering at the scene they had just witnessed.
 Harry could sense that his father was embarrassed for his mother too, but for what happened next, James clearly had his own problems to be embarrassed about.

 As he was walking to the bathroom, he wasn't paying much attention to exactly where he was walking because he was trying so hard not to laugh, and he slammed face first into the pole at the end of the bar.

 Everyone who had been staring at Lily turned to see James hit the floor.
 He stood up very self-consciously and Lily shot him a look of humiliation which he thankfully didn't see.
 Harry watched with awkward laughter as James went into the bathroom and shut the door.

 His mother stood by the abandoned table for a few moments before she tried to clean up the bit of coffee that had spilled onto the floor.
 Only then did Madame Puddifoot seem to notice that anything had happened at all and rushed over to Lily, scolding her for trying to clean up the mess when she could take care of it.